-For any successful change in provision and outcome to be sustainable within a school there must be some consistency of approach across all of the school.
+For any successful change in provision and outcome to be sustainable within a school there must be some consistency of approach across all of the schools.
 Where race equality and social justice issues are concerned, then this is a must.

-If all staff in school challenge all forms of racist behaviour the curriculum reflects the contribution of different cultures to today’s society positively and there is a supportive ethos for those who are different.
+If all staff in schools challenge all forms of racist behaviour the curriculum reflects the contribution of different cultures to today’s society positively and there is a supportive ethos for those who are different.
 Achievement of all pupils will be enhanced.

 The following websites will give you strategies for developing a whole school approach to these issues.

-Race Equality Teaching (Journal)
+Race Equality Teaching Journal

 Equality and Diversity Forum

-The website includes an Information Bank – information and resources brought together by the EDF to raise awareness on equality, human rights and related subjects and to support the work of organisations working on these issues.
+The Equality and Diversity Forum’s free electronic newsletter is emailed fortnightly.The website includes an Information Bank – information and resources brought together by the EDF to raise awareness on equality, human rights and related subjects and to support the work of organisations working on these issues.
 Visit site

 Glasgow’s Learning…About Equalities toolkit!